vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 So, e.g. introspection is the detector of a mental state.

 ## option 1
-The first option separates epistemic constitutivism from nonconstitutivism.
+The first option separates epistemic internalism from externalism.
 So, it's particularly important for understanding what exactly the disagreement is.
-The affirmative option yields a constitutivist theory, traditionally associated with the discipline of Mīmāṁsā (Vedic Ritual Theory); the negative option yields a nonconstitutivist theory, associated with Gautamīya Nyāya [vidhikōṭir mīmāṁsakānām, niṣēdhakoṭir naiyyāyikānām].
+The affirmative option yields an internalist theory, traditionally associated with the discipline of Mīmāṁsā (Vedic Ritual Theory); the negative option yields a externalist theory, associated with Gautamīya Nyāya [vidhikōṭir mīmāṁsakānām, niṣēdhakoṭir naiyyāyikānām].

-According to the constitutivists, for <refn v="sec 5/detected">detecting</refn> that an observation is evidential, it is necessary and sufficient that
+According to the internalists, for <refn v="sec 5/detected">detecting</refn> that an observation is evidential, it is necessary and sufficient that

 1. we introspect that observation, and
 2. we have no evidence that the observation is not evidential

 When Gaṅgēśa says "just that cognitive process...", the word "just" [yāvat] indicates that this condition is necessary and sufficient for detecting evidentiality; i.e. that you don't need to infer any additional details about the observation that is not available to introspection [anumitigrāhyatvena siddasādhanavāraṇāya; *Prakāśa*].
-Typically, the nonconstitutivist accepts the 'necessary' part but denies the 'sufficient' part.
+Typically, the externalist accepts the 'necessary' part but denies the 'sufficient' part.

 ## option 2
 This question takes a closer look at the first condition from option 1.

-Recall that, according to the constitutivist position, evidentiality is a function of an observation's content.
+Recall that, according to the internalist position, evidentiality is a function of an observation's content.
 One way to interpret this idea is to suppose that there are certain properties that an evidential observation has which can be observed by introspecting on that observation and which entail that this observation is evidential.
 Like when we introspect on our inference and judge whether or not it has a valid structure.

 In this case, in order to determine that an inferential observation E is evidential: